Skaruts/tdm_fm_packer/README.md

 ```
 python fmpak.py .
 ```
-###### NOTE: On some windows versions you should be able to ommit the `python` call and the file extension, and abreviate to just `fmpak .` Below I will use the abbreviated syntax just for clarity.
+###### NOTE: On some windows versions you should be able to ommit the `python` call and the file extension, and abreviate to just `fmpak .`.
+Below I will be using the abbreviated syntax just for clarity.
 Use whichever works in your system.

 You can print help using `-h` or `--help`:
 ```